ome/omero-server-docker/README.md

 Configuration files
 -------------------

-Additional configuration files for OMERO can be provided by mounting a directory `/config` inside any of the containers.
+Additional configuration files for OMERO can be provided by mounting a directory `/config`.
 Files will be loaded with `omero load`.
 For example: